population-research/uganda-covid/response/wber_response.md

 [reference our AJTMH paper; could use NPS 8th wave because there is a treatment consulting question—did we do that?]

-[If we keep the estimation approach we should remove X_1 in eq 1.
-Currently we have no other explanatory variables than lockdown dummies and number of cases.]

-Important changes:
+Changes:

-To ease the interpretation of the results, to address potential multiple comparisons issues, and in response to Referee 1's comment on the measurement approach, we now use three food insecurity measures: any, moderate or severe, and severe food insecurity, based on the sum of the eight food insecurity questions.
+1. To ease the interpretation of the results, to address the potential multiple comparisons issues raised by Referee 1, and in response to Referee 1's comment on the measurement approach, we now use three food insecurity measures: any, moderate or severe, and severe food insecurity, based on the sum of the eight food insecurity questions.
 "Any" corresponds to having answered yes to any of the questions, "moderate or severe" to having answered yes to 4 or more, and "severe" if answered yes to 7 or 8 questions.
 These definitions are based on @FAO2016 and @FAO0.
 [Something on Rasch here]

+[Results by individual food insecurity questions are now in the online appendix]

 We list below our responses to the individual comments and suggestions.